brettleclerc13/transcendence/README.md

 2. Have your friends connect to `https://your_local_ip_address:8080` from their devices
 3. They'll need to accept the security warning about the self-signed SSL certificate
 4. Both players can now register accounts and play together

-Note: If you configured with `127.0.0.1` instead of your actual local IP address, you won't be able to play with other devices.
-You can still test multiplayer functionality using two different browsers on the same machine.

 ### User Registration and Authentication